-Student Loan Planner has partnerships with several different student loan refinancing companies.
-They have the potential to deliver the best interest rate to you as a borrower.
+Student Loan Planner® has partnerships with several different student loan refinancing companies that have referral programs.
+They have the potential to deliver the best interest rate to you as a borrower and offer a one-time referral reward when you use our unique referral link.
 Since we’ve asked for smaller payouts from these companies, they’ve all offered significant refinancing cash bonuses to readers.
-We don’t have a SoFi referral bonus offer right now, but it might still be worth checking out SoFi’s refinancing loan.

 3 benefits of refinancing with SoFi

 SoFi was one of the original student loan refinancing companies and does good work getting people into lower interest rate loans.
 It’s saved hundreds of millions of dollars in interest for many student loan borrowers.

 Plus, new customers can take advantage of loan referral bonuses which makes it even sweeter (who doesn’t love bonus money?).
 On top of that, the company has branched out to offer more financial products like the SoFi money account, SoFi invest account, personal loans as well.
 That’s a praiseworthy accomplishment.

 SoFi will make offers to consumers at a variety of income levels, but Student Loan Planner® has seen a focus on borrowers at the highest income and debt levels.

 In our experience, if you don’t have an awesome credit score or you don’t earn a six-figure income, SoFi probably won’t have the best rate for student loan refinancing.
 Other lenders may be a better fit for a refinancing loan.

 One of the cons of refinancing federal student loans into private is that you lose all the accompanying federal student loan benefits, like income-driven repayment plans, forgiveness options, forbearance and deferment.